 Tech-Life Balance in the Digital Era

-In the present, many people are increasingly interested and care about their health.
-The Trend of eating a healthy diet and exercising grows continuously.
-Not only physical health, but people also tend to understand and pay attention to mental health.
-Concept of good mental health such as work-life balance is well known as well.
+“Currently, more and more people are becoming interested in taking care of their health.
+The trend of eating a healthy diet and exercising is growing continuously.
+People are not only concerned with their physical health but are also paying attention to their mental health.
+Concepts such as work-life balance are well-known for good mental health.
 These health-related conditions are small pieces in the big picture of well-being.
-There is no consensus around a single definition of well-being, but there is general agreement that at minimum, well-being includes the presence of positive emotions and moods, the absence of negative emotions, satisfaction with life, fulfillment and positive functioning (Frey BS, Stutzer, 2002) Honestly, well-being has many aspects, such as Physical well-being, Economic well-being, and Social well-being, so to reach each well-being aspect may requires different practices and processes.
+While there is no consensus around a single definition of well-being, there is general agreement that, at a minimum, it includes the presence of positive emotions and moods, the absence of negative emotions, satisfaction with life, fulfillment, and positive functioning (Frey BS, Stutzer, 2002).
+Well-being has many aspects, such as physical well-being, economic well-being, and social well-being, and each aspect may require different practices and processes to achieve.”

 Create boundaries for yourself

 Setting limits for certain apps and sites can keep you from scrolling the day away.
 Check the time you spend on the screen or the apps you use.

 Setting limits for certain apps and sites can prevent you from scrolling the day away.
 Check the amount of time you spend on the screen or the apps you use.

 Manage your apps and notifications to reduce distractions

 Pausing apps and customizing the time slots of when and how you get notifications can help keeping and paying more attention on your tasks inspecifice time of the day.

 In a nutshell, Digital well-being is important and can be achieved by yourself.
 Enjoy technology life and please have digital well-being!